Last updated: 25 September, 2020

 - A physical campus, in the seven cities where Sciences Po is present, will be open and will focus on student activities in small groups: course sessions, tutorials, group projects, small group work, supervised community activities, etc. This physical campus will, of course, remain connected to the rest of the community in order to guarantee the participation of students unable to reach our premises.

-Classes & Evaluations
+Classes & Academic Life

-Are classes still taking place?
+How are classes taking place?

 - Maintaining the quality of teaching leading to the validation of your semester;